 It costs less than a penny per hour to run a ceiling fan.

-You won’t feel the wind chill effect of the fan when you leave the room, so turn off your ceiling fan to save on energy.
+You won’t feel the wind chill effect of a ceiling fan when you leave the room, so turn it off to save on energy.

 Keep your ceiling fan running smoothly by regularly cleaning the dust off the tops of the fan blades.
 This will help prevent blade imbalances that can stress the fan motor.

 After reading this far, you may be thinking it would be good to buy ceiling fans for every room in your home that doesn’t have one.
 Here are buying tips as you weigh the many ceiling fan options to consider for each room in your home:

 - remote vs. switch vs. smartphone operation